Welcome to Roselle Angwin’s website

 words, images, land & the creative process

 Please refresh these pages when you visit, as I’m constantly updating and adding to them.
-If you would like to be informed of new events, please use the Contact form to send your email address.
+If you would like to be informed of new events, you can use the Contact form to send your email address.

-For 26 years now I’ve been leading this international holistic course programme, and I’ve been privileged to work with many hundreds – probably thousands – of fine people in this work that I find so continuously creative and inspiring.
+I’m also a course facilitator.
+For 27 years now I’ve been leading this international holistic course programme, and I’ve been privileged to work with many hundreds – probably thousands – of fine people in this work that I find so continuously creative and inspiring.
 I believe my approach is unique, and the workshops are about so much more than ‘just’ writing.
 (You can see what participants have said here – almost all of this feedback is unsolicited.
 ‘Transformative’ is a common adjective.)
+The Guardian gave my first novel-writing course a full-page write-up in 1998.

-In these pages, alongside details of my books, you’ll find a variety of courses, retreats and mentoring options in creative, reflective, therapeutic and eco-writing for 2016.
+In these pages, alongside details of my books, you’ll find a variety of courses, retreats and mentoring options in creative, reflective, therapeutic and eco-writing and/or what I call ecosoul writing for 2018.
 These include my annual weeklong writing retreats:

 - the two spring ISLAND ones, on magical Iona in the Hebrides (‘Islands of the Heart’);